 She had a number of stories to tell me.
 No wonder she was always found with books.
 But after reading very romantic English novels, she somehow managed to consistently produce a very dry story, with a profound moral lesson each time.

-She always told long stories, very enticing for my age, with simple language and a quality of transferring me into the story itself.
+She always told long stories, very enticing for my age, with simple language and quality of transferring me into the story itself.
 I could feel the pain, the misery, the strength of character, the positivity and consistent effort.
 With her getting into medical school, the stories started getting somewhere a touch of ailment, the hopelessness and sudden onset of a deadly disease.

 Yet finally the cure, the mysterious help and support through a positive mindset, learning to be consistently grateful and holding on to the willpower.
 It always was with the help of a person, a friend, or a family member who believes in the times we feel utterly shattered and failed.

-After the story, I used to forget all about my trivial matter that I had been moaning about.
+After the story, I used to forget all about the trivial matter that I had been moaning about.
 We used to talk about the things that made me special, count my blessings and share something good about me.
 It always ended with her compliments for me and I walking away confidently with head held high like I had conquered a territory, climbed a big mountain or found a way through the never-ending maze.

 Lake District is a beautiful place in the county of Cumbria in England.
 With villages, valleys, greenery, towns and twelve of the largest lakes, the place is a breathtaking experience.
 From boating on Windermere to going on ships to other islands for a break, shopping, coffee or entertainment for children… It has all the possible fascination, an opportunity to feel an absolute breather.